 Your baby’s first verbal response is crying.
 This is how they tell you they need something.
 Sometimes, it might seem like all they do is cry.
 Babies respond differently, so take time to learn.
 You might find that certain types of crying mean certain things.
 One type of cry means they are hungry.
 Another type means they need a diaper change.
 They might cry if they get scared, and all it takes is your voice to calm them.

 You always should respond to your baby’s cries, even if you don’t know why they’re crying or what they need.
 This aids in the bonding process.
 Your baby will learn to trust you.
 You will feel proud and happy for protecting your baby.
+It is impossible to “spoil” you baby in the first few months of life.

 Once your baby is 2 to 3 months old, their responses will improve.
 They will recognize your touch, voice, and face.
 Your baby might copy what you do, like smile or laugh.
 You will start to see their personality.
 The more time they spend awake, the more alert and curious they become.
 This gives you more time to interact with your baby.